CISecurity/ControlsAssessmentSpecification/control-16/control-16.6.rst

 Operations
 ----------
 #.
 For each authentication system in Input 1, enumerate the accounts under that authentication system.
 This ground truth list of accounts organized by authentication system becomes M1.
 #.
 Compare the accounts listed in M1 to the accounts listed in the current account inventory (Input 2).
 #.
 Create a list of the correct accounts in Input 2 (which will be M2)
 #.
 Create a list of the incorrect accounts in Input 2 (which will be M3).

 Measures
 --------
 * M1 = Ground truth account inventory
-* M2 = Correct accounts from the current (to be checked) inventory
+* M2 = List of correct accounts from the current (to be checked) inventory
-* M3 = Incorrect accounts from the current (to be checked) inventory
+* M3 = List of incorrect accounts from the current (to be checked) inventory
 * M4 = Count of accounts in the ground truth account inventory (count of M1)
 * M5 = Count of correct accounts in the current (to be checked) account inventory (count of M2)